kids encyclopedia robot

 In 2011, The Arizona Republic named Gallego a distinguished freshman lawmaker.
 His first successful bill granted in-state tuition status to veterans residing in Arizona.
 Gallego supported the repeal of Arizona SB 1070.
 In 2012, Gallego was elected assistant minority leader.

-Gallego founded the group Citizens for Professional Law Enforcement with the goal of recalling Maricopa County Sheriff Joe Arpaio, citing Arpaio's immigration policies and his use of taxpayer money to investigate Barack Obama's citizenship.
+Gallego founded the group Citizens for Professional Law Enforcement to recall Maricopa County sheriff Joe Arpaio, citing Arpaio's immigration policies and his use of taxpayer money to investigate Barack Obama's citizenship.
+The attempt failed; Arpaio remained in office until losing reelection in 2016.
+Gallego worked for Strategies 360 as Director of Latino and New Media operations.
+He also worked for Riester, one of Arizona's largest public relations firms.

 U.S. House of Representatives